Is Long-Term Care Insurance Worth It?

 Keep in mind, as of January 1, 2022, Washington state workers will be required to pay a payroll tax of 0.58 percent, which will go to a fund that pays up to $100 a day with a lifetime maximum of $36,500, based on meeting eligibility requirements.
 But you can claim an exemption from this tax if you have your policy active before November 1, 2021.
 This is one reason to consider looking into this coverage now.

-–Written by Michael Riley, director of sales at AAA Washington Insurance Agency, has more than 25 years of experience in the insurance industry and is a guest lecturer at Washington State University.
+–Written by Michael Riley, Director of Sales of AAA Washington Insurance Agency, has more than 25 years of experience in the insurance industry and is a guest lecturer at Washington State University.